 PASSENGERS INJURED DRUNK DRIVER CRASHED – CAR ACCIDENT ATTORNEY

 Prosecutors charged a 22-year-old man with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul.
 As a result, this drunk driver injured the four passengers inside his car.
 One person in the vehicle remained in critical condition Monday.
 Our car accident lawyers have represented many passengers in situations like this.

 The allegedly drunk driver of the vehicle in the car accident told police he was traveling eastbound on University Avenue when he went into the left turn lane to try and pass another vehicle, according to a police spokesman.
-He said he overcorrected as he switched back to his lane and ended up striking a power pole on the Green Line tracks.
+In addition, he said he overcorrected as he switched back to his lane and ended up striking a power pole on the Green Line tracks.
 Our lawyers know that this type of crash can produce a serious injury for the passenger or driver.